Thurrock has a diverse population that is increasing by over 10% every decade.

 Age and gender

 The ONS released Census 2021 data in June 2022.
 It usually provides new population predictions once a year.
-For the latest mid-year estimate reports by single age group and by gender, go to ONS: Population estimates for UK, England and Wales, Scotland and Northern Ireland.
+For the previous mid-year estimate reports by single age group and by gender, go to ONS: Population estimates for UK, England and Wales, Scotland and Northern Ireland.

-The table below summarises ONS's population estimates by age and sex in the UK for 2016.
-These estimates were made in 2019.
+The table below summarises UK population estimates by age and sex based on the census of 2021.

 |0 to 14 year-olds||21%|